Cefn Druids A.F.C.: Rebranding

 However, with delays to the construction of the new stadium and the overhaul of the Welsh Premier League the 2009–10 season, a reduced playing budget saw the club field a mainly young squad for the entire season and finished bottom of the table and be relegated to the Cymru Alliance.
-In addition Phillips and Jones departed the club with former player and Technogroup Welshpool manager Huw Griffiths appointed as the new manager.
+In addition Phillips and Jones departed the club with former player and Welshpool Town manager Huw Griffiths appointed as the new manager.
 The club went on to finish 3rd place in their first season back in the 2nd tier of Welsh football since 1998–99, Andrew Swarbrick being the club's top scorer of the season getting an impressive 18 in all competitions.

 Cefn Druids now have a Ladies team, formed in summer 2011.
 The Ladies will be playing in the North Wales Women's Football League along with teams such as Wrexham Ladies, Caenarfon and Llandudno Junction, for the first time in 2011–12.

 Cefn Druids reached the semi-finals of the Welsh Cup during the 2011–12 season.
 They claimed big scalps on the way to the semis by defeating teams away from home such as Connahs Quay Nomads and Cymru Premier teams Prestatyn Town and Aberystwyth Town.
 On 31 March 2012 Cefn Druids defeated Airbus at Rhyl's Belle Vue 4–1 to reach their first Welsh cup final in 108 years.
 Andrew Swarbrick got a hat trick and Tony Cann netted once to complete the rout.
 Druids were defeated 2–0 by the New Saints in the final, but qualified for the UEFA Europa League as a result.
 The club were dealt a shock, with the departure of Manager Huw Griffiths, due to the club and management being unable to agree a budget for the up-and-coming season.
 John Keegan then took over as manager, before departing later that season.
 In May 2015, Huw Griffiths returned to the club following an absence of 12 months.

 The 2017–18 season saw Cefn achieve their highest ever top flight finish as they ended the season in fifth place.